paulagarciaserrano/depression-signs-detection-with-nlp/README.md

 As the datasets come from social media, a more profound cleaning was performed: all the text was converted to lowercase, the full expressions substituting abbreviations (e.g., don't → do not, it's → it is, he'll → he will) and unwanted characters were removed, including tags or mentions (e.g., @name), hashtags, weblinks, remaining emojis, punctuation, trailing whitespaces and stop words.
 Furthermore, all the text was tokenized and stemmed using Porter stemming.

-The xxx file contains the code needed to perform this cleaning.
+The 01_Data_Preprocessing.py file contains the code used to perform this cleaning.

 ### 2. Model

-The following sections have been included in the xxx file.
+The following sections have been included in the 02_Modeling file.

 #### 2.1.
 Feature Extraction